 "There is always ongoing education and information when it comes to the latest and greatest in advanced wound care.
 As a Healogics employee, I have access to this information.
 We never stop learning and this in return provides us the opportunity to grow and be experts in our field."

-Comprehensive wound management requires a physician driven, multi-disciplinary based program that directs critical resources required for evaluation and treatment to patients suffering from wound healing failure.
+Comprehensive wound management requires a provider driven, multi-disciplinary based program that directs critical resources required for evaluation and treatment to patients suffering from wound healing failure.

 "During my tenure with Healogics I have had the opportunity to take on new roles with more complex challenges and greater accountability"